mageplaza/magento-2-who-bought-this-item-also-bought-graphql/README.md

-# Magento 2 Who Bought This Item Also Bought GraphQL / PWA
+# Magento 2 Who Bought This Item Also Bought GraphQL

 **Magento Who Bought This Also Bought GraphQL is a part of Mageplaza Who Bought This Also This extension; this supports for PWA Studio.**